cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 #### Acquisition job

-The acquisition job use chained data from indicator job to determine where csv output files are, then load them into our database.
+The indicator job loads the location of the relevant csv output files into chained data, which the acquisition job then loads into our database.

 Example script: